jose-andres-ucr/rn-firebase/README.md

 - Install Android Studio and a Virtual Device (emulator)
 - Open the emulator
 - Move `google-services.json` to the root of the project
-- Create a `.env.local` file in the root of the project with the following lines (see .env.example):

 ```
 EXPO_PUBLIC_APP_ID="The project_id value of the google-services.json file"